react-boilerplate/react-boilerplate/CONTRIBUTING.md

 # Collaborating guidelines

-You can find the list of all maintainers in [MAINTAINERS.md](./.github/MAINTAINERS.md).
+You can find the list of all contributors in [README.md](./README.md).

 There are few basic rules to ensure high quality of the boilerplate: